ebourg/StrataDocs/guide/extension_points/add_measure.md

 A function requests market data by calling the following methods on `CalculationMarketData`:

-* `getValues`
+* `getValue`
 * `getTimeSeries`

 The single argument to these methods is the market data key identifying the market data required.
 The return value of `getTimeSeries` is a `LocalDateDoubleTimeSeries`.
-The return value of `getValues` is a list of values, one for each scenario.
+The return value of `getValue` is a `MarketDataBox` which provides a market data value for each scenario.
+The market data value for each scenario is provided by `MarketDataBox.getValue(int scenarioIndex)`.

 If the market data doesn't contain a value for the key an exception will be thrown.
 The exception will be caught by the engine and the results will contain an error explaining the calculation